Here are some common questions about dragonflies:

 - What do dragonflies eat?

 - Adult dragonflies mostly eat other flying insects, particularly midges and mosquitoes.
 They also will take butterflies, moths and smaller dragonflies.
 The larvae, which live in water, eat almost any living thing smaller than themselves.
 Larger dragonfly larvae sometimes eat small fish or fry.
 Usually they eat bloodworms or other aquatic insect larvae.
+Read more about dragonfly feeding behavior >

 - What is the origin of the word "dragonfly"?

 - The origin of the English term "dragonfly" is believed to come from the Romanian language where the word for dragonfly translates to Devil's Horse or Devil's fly.
 The word drac, from the Latin draco, means "dragon" or "devil" in several languages, such as Catalan and Romanian.
 So the Romanian Devil's fly has become dragonfly in English!
+Learn more about some really cool dragonfly symbolism in Europe and Japan.
+The legends and folktails will surprise you!

 - How many kinds of dragonflies and damselflies are there?

 - Currently about 5000 species of dragonflies and damselflies are known; experts guess that there are probably between 5500 and 6500 species in total.
+Click here for resources to identify dragonflies in your neighborhood.

 - How long do they live?

 - Most temperate-zone species live as adults less than a month, though some species can live as long as six months.
+Check out our dragonfly life cycle article for more information.

 - What enemies do dragonflies and damselflies have?